stilkov/http-load/README.md

     -v turn on verbose logging
     -n [number of requests] (defaults to 100)
-    -h (record headers when something other than 200 is returned)
+    -i (record headers when something other than 200 is returned)

 ## Limitations

 Lots:

-* The number of concurrent connections needs to be specified.
+* It should be possible to specify the number of concurrent connections.
 I didn't find an obvious way to get around Node's internal Agent default; this is what I'll address next.
+* Only GET request are performed right now.
 * Currently, the requests need to be performed once 'by hand' so that the hash comparison can be performend.
 I plan to change this so that there's an optional first run performed (using just one request per URI) that 'initializes' the local directory.
 * There are absolutely no tests at all, which should give you some indication as to the tool's reliability.
 * Many more; hey, this is the result of a day's hacking in a language and framework I'm far from being an expert in.